mitoma/sver/README.md

 Version calcurator based on source code.

-## description
+## Description

-sver is small cli command for calucurate version based on source code of git repository.
+`sver` is small cli command for calucurate version based on source code of git repository.

-## usage
+## Usage

 ### Calcurate version of directory on git repository